Jin Hwa Lee

 To answer these questions, I aim to study both biological brains and artificial neural networks.

-I use artificial neural networks to model interesting cognitive/behavioural observations in humans and animals to bring quantitative understanding of the neural mechanisms behind.
+I use artificial neural networks to model interesting cognitive/behavioural observations in humans and animals to bring quantitative understanding of the mechanism of intelligence..

-Before starting my PhD journey, I completed my master’s degree in TU Munich.
-I was supervised by Mackenzie Mathis and developed CEBRA for my master’s thesis project.
+Before starting my PhD journey, I obtained BSc.
+Physics at KAIST and I studied Neurosciece for my master, supervised by Mackenzie Mathis and developed CEBRA for my thesis.

 news

 Jul 20, 2024 I’m giving a tutorial talk in Conference on Lifelong Learning Agents! in August, Pisa.
-I’ll be talking about theoretical approaches used to study continual learning.
+I’ll be talking about theoretical approaches in continual learning.

 Jul 1, 2024 My first PhD project Why do Animals Need Shaping?
 A Theory of Task Composition and Curriculum Learning is accepted to ICML 2024!